-Fluid RetentionFluid retention, also known as “water weight”, is the build-up of water in the body commonly around the regions of the abdomen, arms and legs.
+Fluid retention, also known as “water weight”, is the build-up of water in the body commonly around the regions of the abdomen, arms and legs.
 This is a natural process that occurs due to a range of factors such as hormonal imbalances, menstruation cycle in women, reduction in exercise and physical activity, medication, increased sodium (salt) intake.
 Fluid retention can increase an individual’s weight on the scales by 1-2 kg!
 To reduce fluid retention and water weight, you should aim to consume 2-3L of water per day, reduce your salt intake to no more than one teaspoon a day (or 2,000 mg of sodium a day) and insure you keep active.

 How often do we race back home and raid the fridge after a bad day at work?
 Does eating a tub of ice-cream or a bar of chocolate seem to be the only thing that makes you feel better about life stressors?
 You are not alone, we all experience this and the science behind this is based on our hormonal responses to stress.
 When life’s demands get too intense, our body increases the secretion of cortisol which is known as the the “stress hormone”.
 This leads to increased fluid retention as well as an increase in our appetite and desire for foods high in sugar and fat (aka comfort foods).

 We encourage you to aim for a full 8 hours of sleep per night and try to reduce your screen time prior to bedtime to improve your quality of sleep.

 Resistance training and endurance exercises can cause micro-tears within our muscle fibres.
 As our body begins to repair these tears, this results in fluid retention around the inflicted muscle areas.
 Fluid retention as a response to strenuous muscular contractions may take up to 72 hours to subside.
 Additionally, if you have been working out more regularly or intensely, chances are you have also gained muscle mass resulting in an increase in the number on the scales.

 Numerous medications can promote weight gain and can lead to weight fluctuations due to fluid retention, increased appetite and the temporary alteration in where the body stores fat.
 These include anti-inflammatory steroid medications such as prednisone, antipsychotic drugs (used to treat disorders like schizophrenia and bipolar disorder), alongside medications to treat migraines, seizures, high blood pressure, allergies and diabetes.

 Contrary to popular belief, birth control pills containing estrogen and progestin have not been proven to causing lasting weight gain.
 Some women may experience weight gain in the early stages, however this is usually not a drastic increase and is often only short term.

 By no means do we encourage you to cease your medication to improve your weight outcomes.
 If you are concerned about possible weight gain we encourage you to seek your GP first.